grierson/grierson/productivity/learning.md

   - Get a gist of what your learning

-- Use books, blogs, videos, podcasts
+- Prior Art: Use books, blogs, videos, podcasts

   - Anything that helps you understand the topic
   - View the topic from a different perspective